Jack-A-Cooper/Cpp-Poker-Hand-Validator-and-Evaluator/Readme.txt

 6. Now that the tests are built and dependencies (Google Test) is set up, simply navigate to the build folder using: 'cd build'.
 7. Lastly, use: 'ctest' to run the tests.
 These should output to the console.
+8. Use 'cd ..' to go back to the main directory.

 Compiling/Running the Print Tests (Secondary Testing):
 1. Compiled using g++ (https://gcc.gnu.org/) (see compiling/running the program section)